monkdbofficial/monk-documentation/documentation/02_Get_Started.md

 # Get Started

-MonkDB has a dependency on Docker engine and PSQL interface.
+MonkDB has dependencies on Docker engine and PSQL interface.

+Docker engine to run our docker image, and psql to create a super user in MonkDB before leveraging our SDKs.

 A user must ensure they are installed before they run MonkDB's docker image.

+---
-## PSQL Installation
+## 1. PSQL Installation

 PSQL package must be installed (preferably using package managers).